svengerhardt/modktx/docs/chat.md

 ### Web search configuration

+The `websearch` method enables provider-specific web search or grounding tools.
+The exact configuration options depend on the `ChatProvider` being used.

+For example:

+- **OpenAIProvider**: Supports tool use and browsing as described in the [OpenAI tools and web search guide](https://platform.openai.com/docs/guides/tools-web-search).
+- **GoogleAIProvider**: Supports grounding via Google Search or Google-provided sources, detailed in the [Gemini API grounding documentation](https://ai.google.dev/gemini-api/docs/grounding?lang=javascript).

-The `websearch` method enables provider specific search tools.
-Configuration can be supplied at call time:
+Configuration can be supplied at call time

+**Example**

 ```ts
 let chatClient = new ChatClient(new OpenAIProvider())